mmaelzer/avltree/readme.md

 ### walkAsync(callback)

 Walks the tree in order, asynchronously, passing an array of values via a callback.
-This is slower than the synchronous `walk` call but does not block.

 #### example
 ``` javascript